Searching for the best all-you-can-eat restaurants in Toronto to visit?

 They have all-you-can-eat Filipino brunch on Sundays, which is buffet-style and features items like Ube Pancakes, Lumpia, and Lechon.

-It’s $28 per person, and you can book your reservation on their website.
+It’s $28 per person (or $14 per child), and you can book your reservation on their website.

 The AYCE brunch buffet is only available at their Junction restaurant, which is super cute with brick and wood details and hanging industrial lights!